G. Parameshwara: Personal life

 Parameshwara married Kannika Parameshwari, his friend's sister.
-The two had met while Parameshwara was studying in Gandhi Krishi Vignana Kendra, later married in 1982 in Tumakuru as per Buddhist norms.
+The two had met while Parameshwara was studying in Gandhi Krishi Vignana Kendra, later married in 1982.
+They had a daughter Shana who lives in the United Kingdom.
 He is an Ambedkarite, a follower of BR Ambedkar.
 Parameshwara believes in Buddhism and its philosophy.
 Parameshwara is an art collector and artefacts picked up by him on his visits to many places.

 Appointments and fellowships

 Parameshwara has held various appointments and fellowships.
 These include: